edemekong/sticky-web-scroll/README.md

 Property | What does it do
 -------- | ---------------
-landing    | Takes the 5% of the screen height, collasp when scrolled vertically. body  | The body of the main content. landingHeight  | The height of the landing to stickyAppbar point. sideNav  | Side widget(optional). stickyAppBar  | Immediate below landing, stick to top when landing collasp. stickyHeight  | stickyAppBar, stickyAppBar height.
+landing    | Takes the 5% of the screen height(Customizable), collasp when scrolled vertically. body  | The body of the main content. landingHeight  | The height of the landing to stickyAppbar point. sideNav  | Side widget(optional). stickyAppBar  | Immediate below landing,(Customizable) stick to top when landing collasp . stickyHeight  | stickyAppBar, stickyAppBar height.(stickyHeight must not be greater than height of landingHeight)

 ## We are on YouTube!